-Creamy Hatch Green Chile Soup has fresh corn, coconut milk and I added additional flavors with our LADI Extra Virgin Olive Oil, fresh cilantro, and fresh garlic, and Hatch Chile Pesto.
+Creamy Hatch Green Chile Soup has fresh corn, coconut milk and I added additional flavors with Extra Virgin Olive Oil, fresh cilantro, and fresh garlic, and Hatch Chile Salsa.
 To complement this soup, we made tropical cilantro lime grilled shrimp.
 This super easy delicious recipe will be a great addition to your spring or summer menu.

 For the shrimp

 - 1/4 cup Eleia Kosher certified Extra Virgin Olive Oil which you can order from our shop

 - 1/4 cup freshly squeezed lime juice

 For the soup

 - 2 Tablespoons Eleia Kosher certified Extra Virgin Olive Oil which you can order from our shop

 - 1 jar (7oz) Hatch Chile Salsa

 - 1 32oz carton of no-salt chicken stock

 - 2 ears of fresh corn or 1-1/2 cups of frozen corn kernels